-The warrants in NanoXplore represent derivative instruments and are fair valued at the end of each reporting period using the Black-Scholes-Merton valuation model, with the change in fair value recorded through profit or loss.
-As at March 31, 2019, the warrants had a fair value of \$1,629.
-Based on the fair value of the warrants as at March 31, 2019, an unrealized loss of \$581 was recognized for the three months ended March 31, 2019 (2018 - \$767) in other finance income (expense) in the interim condensed consolidated statement of operations.
+The warrants in NanoXplore represent derivative instruments and are fair valued at the end of each reporting period using the Black-Scholes-Merton option valuation model, with the change in fair value recorded through profit or loss.
+As it relates to the warrants, a gain of \$571 was recognized for the three months ended September 30, 2019 (2018 - unrealized loss of \$901) and a loss of \$239 was recognized for the nine months ended September 30, 2019 (2018 - unrealized loss of \$1,439), recorded in other finance income (expense) in the interim condensed consolidated statement of operations.
+As at September 30, 2019, the remaining outstanding warrants had a fair value of \$17.